 We will not follow the text chapter by chapter nor follow the text's organization.
-Thirteen major theories and perspectives of human behaviour and cognitive processes will be introduced in the lectures moving from the simplest to the most complex.
+Ten major theories and perspectives of human behaviour and cognitive processes will be introduced in the lectures.
 Students are expected to find and read the topics in the text using the Index as a guide.
 Extra readings will be recognized; going beyond lecture material will be rewarded.

 There is so much more to learn than we can cover in our limited class time.
-Make the most of your college experience by reading the text and other sources beyond what is called for in the papers.
-It will also make your exam answers all the more insightful.
+Make the most of your college experience by reading the text and other sources beyond what is called for in the paragraph answers.
+It will also make your answers all the more insightful.